patchedByBatman/am-press.github.io/content/posts/publishing/control-systems.md

 ## Code snippets in Python and MATLAB

-Code in snippets in both Python and MATLAB so that you can experiment with controller design yourself and get valueable hands-on experience.
+Code in snippets in both Python and MATLAB so that you can experiment with controller design yourself and get valuable hands-on experience.

 <img alt="Image from book" src="https://am-press.github.io/ControlSystemsBook/images/python-matlab-2.png" style="width: 90%; margin-left: auto;margin-right: auto;">